PeterSmyth12/2018-12-13-Manchester/index.md

   <h3>DB Browser for SQLite</h3>
   <p>

     SQLite by itself does not provide a GUI (Graphical User Interface) to allow you to examine the database or write SQL queries.
 For this we will use a produce called DB Browser for SQLite.
-The software can be downloaded from the [DB Browser](http://sqlitebrowser.org/) site
+The software can be downloaded from the <a href="http://sqlitebrowser.org/">DB Browser</a> site
 From the front page you can select the version you require.
 There are specific downloads for Windows and Mac users.
 For various Linux distributions there are detailed instructions at the bottom of the page.
   </p>